RIAPS/riaps.github.io/tutorials.md

 ### RIAPS Feature Tutorials

 Here is a set of videos describing different features of the RIAPS platform and how they can be utilized in application development.
-When possible both a Python and C++ implementation will be available.

->NOTE:  YET TO BE DEVELOPED:  expect to have a short videos for these and accompanying code snippets
+The code used in the video is provided.

 * [Simple Publish/Subscribe App](tutorials/app-examples/pub-sub.md)

+>NOTE:  Upcoming Tutorials

 * [Simple Request/Reply App](tutorials/app-examples/req-rep.md)
 * [Complex example: Distributed Estimator App](tutorials/app-examples/complex-app.md)
 * [Utilizing Parameters in Application Definitions](tutorials/app-examples/parameters-app.md)